Prescription Medication Use May Lead To Truck Accidents

 FMCSA Regulations on Truck Driver Drug Use

 According to the FMCSA, employers are required to test their employees regularly to detect alcohol or drug use.
 These are usually done prior to employment, and they are also done in a random manner if management suspects drug use, especially if an accident just occurred.
-The law demands that drivers that show evidence of drug use be removed from duty for the safety of drivers on our Illinois roads or go through a certain retraining and disciplinary process before being allowed to resume working.
+The law demands that drivers that show evidence of drug use be removed from duty for the safety of drivers on our roads or go through a certain retraining and disciplinary process before being allowed to resume working.

 Common Prescription Medications May Cause Truck Accidents

-In addition, commercial truck drivers in Chicago and the rest of the cities and counties in Illinois are not allowed to take any prescription medication unless it is prescribed by a licensed physician.
+In addition, commercial truck drivers and the rest of the cities and counties are not allowed to take any prescription medication unless it is prescribed by a licensed physician.
 The fact that a truck driver may be taking any medication that may impair their driving skills on the road is grounds to disqualify them medically.
 On top of that, it’s not uncommon for truck drivers to take controlled substances such as methamphetamines or alcohol while on the road which usually disengages their attention and their ability to react fast should there be an emergency on the road which requires fast reflexes.

-Truck Accidents Law Firm in Chicago
+Truck Accidents Law Firm – Get Help Today!

-If you suspect truck driver impairment due to illicit drug use caused your Illinois car accident, give us a call at 1 (773) 825-3547 and we’ll work together to lay out a plan to help you get the compensation you deserve for your injuries.
+If you suspect truck driver impairment due to illicit drug use caused your car accident, give us a call at 1 (773) 825-3547 and we’ll work together to lay out a plan to help you get the compensation you deserve for your injuries.
 Thanks, and we look forward to hearing from you.